plestran/chronusq_public/README.md

 The Chronus Quantum (ChronusQ) Software Package [v.
-Beta] - A high-performance computational chemistry software package with a strong emphasis on explicitly time-dependent and post-SCF quantum mechanical methods.
+Beta2] - A high-performance computational chemistry software package with a strong emphasis on explicitly time-dependent and post-SCF quantum mechanical methods.

-Copyright (C) 2014-2015 Li Research Group (University of Washington)
+Copyright (C) 2014-2016 Li Research Group (University of Washington)

 Please see doc/ChronusQUserManual.pdf for instructions on Installation and Validation of the ChronusQ Software Package